President and CEO

 In 1996 she was appointed by the Gov. Tommy G. Thompson Administration in Wisconsin to be the first administrator of the Division of Children and Family Services.
 Her responsibilities included child welfare, child care quality and licensing, youth development, and an array of emergency assistance and other community programs.

-Dreyfus is chair of Leadership 18, a coalition of CEOs from the largest and most respected nonprofit organizations in America, and was also the chair of its 2016 Executive Committee.
-She serves on the governing boards of the American Public Human Services Association, Generations United, the National Human Services Assembly, and the International Federation of Settlements and Neighborhood Centers.
+Dreyfus is a member of Leadership 18, a coalition of CEOs from the largest and most respected nonprofit organizations in America, and was previously the chair.
+She serves on the governing boards of the American Public Human Services Association and Generations United.
+Dreyfus is also on the advisory committees of the Social Intervention Research & Evaluation Network (SIREN) and the Robert Wood Johnson Foundation (RWJF) Systems for Action (S4A).
 She was appointed through the Speaker’s office in the U.S. House of Representatives to serve on the National Commission to Eliminate Child Abuse and Neglect Fatalities from 2013-2015.

 Dreyfus loves being with her family, including her husband of more than 40 years, circuit court judge Lee S. Dreyfus Jr., her adult children, and grandchildren.